Greek president attacks German minister's "insults"

 Papoulias pointed out that Europeans had fought together in the past and said they should now work together during Greece's crisis.

-"We were always proud to defend not only our freedom, our country, but Europe's freedom too," he told a lunch attended by the defense minister and the country's top military brass.
+"We were always proud to defend not only our freedom, our country, but Europe's freedom too," he told a lunch attended by the defence minister and the country's top military brass.

 Finland has demanded that Greece put up collateral for rescue loans, while Dutch politicians have also taken a tough line on Greece's problems.